 All proprietary funds are accounted for using the "economic resources" measurement focus.
 Accordingly, all assets and liabilities (whether current or noncurrent) are included on the Statement of Net Position.
 The Statement of Revenues, Expenses and Changes in Net Position present increases (revenues) and decreases (expenses) in total net position.
 Operating revenues in the proprietary fund are those revenues that are generated from the primary operations of the fund.
 All other revenues are reported as non-operating revenues.
 Operating expenses are those expenses that are essential to the primary operations of the fund.
-All other expenses are reported as non-operating expenses.
+All other expenses.